 Elected Board positions are for a three-year term and existing board members can stand for re-election at the end of their term.
 Elected directors require nomination from within their stakeholder group..
 The Board will also be able to co-opt individuals with specific skills and experience to serve one three-year term.
 The number of co-opted representatives in each stakeholder group will be decided by the Board.
 One position is reserved for the Chairman of the Members Council.

 The two funding Government Departments (DfT and BIS) will be able to attend Board meetings as contributing observers.

-The Board has selected a Chairman (Neville Jackson – Ricardo) and two Vice Chairmen (Darran Messem – Carbon Trust and Philip Sellwood - Energy Saving Trust) from within its membership for 2013/14.
+The Board has selected a Chairman (Darran Messem - Carbon Trust) and two Vice Chairmen (Philip Sellwood - Energy Saving Trust; the other role is currently vacant) from within its membership for 2014/15.

 Other Board members are: